 Worry box - a safeguarding technique which will help children share their worries with someone who can help.
 Contact Claire Meade firstname.lastname@example.org to request a copy of this resource.

-In November 2016 the theme for anti-bullying week will be the Power for Good.
+In November 2017 the theme for anti-bullying week will be the ‘All Different, All Equal.’

-If you require any advice or support with RSE in schools, contact Claire Meade via email email@example.com.
+If you require any advice or support with bullying in schools, contact Claire Meade via email email@example.com.